openHPI/video-player/README.md

 $ npm run testdebugging
 ```

 This will leave the browser window open, enabling you to re-run the tests and set breakpoints in your preferred browser.
+Unfortunately, if you open the Developer Tools, the testing environment decides to close them repeatedly, pretty much defeating the purpose of the persistent environment.
+Fret not, dear friend, as there is a shitty workaround you can use, described [in the bug report for this problem](https://github.com/Polymer/web-component-tester/issues/242):

+- polymer test -p
+- copy URL
+- close chrome
+- open a new chrome manually
+- paste url + enter
+- Voilà, devtools now stays open, but becomes more slow over time (seems like a memory leak), you'll have to reboot it after some time

 ## Miscellaneous
 ### User Preferences